jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

     3. c, b, d, a, e
     4. b, c, d, e, a

 5. The list below (a to e) describes one major task for each of the five main activities of the fundamental test process.
-Which option (A to D) places the tasks in the correct order, by time?
+Which option (A to D) places the tasks in the order, by time?
     - a.
 Create bi-directional traceability between test basis and test cases.
     - b.
 Check test logs against exit criteria.
     - c.
 Define the objectives of testing.